walterpros/github-slideshow/_posts/0000-01-02-walterpros.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Walter's second slide!"
 ---
 This is git hub walter's slide
 Use the left arrow to go back!